koriaf/ausdigital-tap/docs/introduction.md

 The Ledger Access Point (LAP) is a persistently connected "peer" capable of sending and receiving business documents, such as invoices.
 It interacts with other LAPs following the protocol specified in this document.
-The LAP is an autonimous agent in business-to-business document exchange.
+The LAP is an autonomous agent in business-to-business document exchange.

 A LAP might be provided by a commercial ledger service, or maintained as part of an independent business system.

 The LAP specification has two parts.
-The main part (LAP) defines the protocol all peers must follow (and interfaces they must provide) to send and recieve business documents.
-The second part is an optional gateway specification (LAPGW), which defines a client-server protocol for ledgers to interact with independant LAP service providers in a generic way.
+The main part (LAP) defines the protocol all peers must follow (and interfaces they must provide) to send and receive business documents.
+The second part is an optional gateway specification (LAPGW), which defines a client-server protocol for ledgers to interact with independent LAP service providers in a generic way.

 ## Dependancies